jrpetry/PatientManagementWebForms/PatientManager/README.txt

 ﻿- I spent most of the 4 hours doing backend code and adjusting front end events on webforms.
 - I used a "update panel" to be more responsive page.
-- I did kinf of 50% using classif webforms with code behind and 50% using jquery/ajax to show my skills.
+- I did kind of 50% using classic webforms with code behind and 50% using jquery/ajax to show my skills.
 - I used ""Advanced Encryption Standard (AES)"" cryptography.
 I prefer to use this because Microsoft recommend to cypher data using vector/key approach.

 - If I would have more time I would do a bootstrap gridview using jquery code like: